Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Sources: Vietnam Briefing, VOV, Invest Asian, Hanoi Times

-15) Nha Trang will face a slowdown in residential property growth due to rising coastal erosion concerns
+15) Residential property growth in Nha Trang will slow down due to rising concerns about coastal erosion

 Nha Trang is grappling with serious environmental challenges, especially coastal erosion.